dulapahv/CodeX/manual.md

 The webpage at https://xxxxxx-preview.sandpack-static-server.codesandbox.io/ might be temporarily down or it may have moved permanently to a new web address.
 ```

-This issue can be caused by:
+**This issue can be caused by:**

 - Idling for an extended period
 - Network connectivity problems

-To resolve this issue:
+**To resolve this issue:**

-1. Re-toggle the Live Preview panel by going to `View > Live Preview` in the top menu bar
+- Re-toggle the Live Preview panel by going to `View > Live Preview` in the top menu bar

 ### Follow Mode not working

-This issue can be caused by:
+**This issue can be caused by:**

 - Following a user who is already following you
 - Following a user who is already following another user
 - Network connectivity problems

-To resolve this issue:
+**To resolve this issue:**

-1. Stop following the user
+- Stop following the user
-2. Ask the user to stop following you
+- Ask the user to stop following you
-3. Re-enable Follow Mode
+- Re-enable Follow Mode

 ### Code is not Syncing Between Users

-This issue can be caused by:
+**This issue can be caused by:**

 - Network connectivity problems

 This issue cannot be caused by idling for an extended period as Socket.IO maintains a persistent connection by pinging the server periodically.

-To resolve this issue:
+**To resolve this issue:**

 1. Save your work, either by saving to local or GitHub
 2. Leave the room and create a new room

 ### This Language may not be Supported or the Server is Down

-This issue can be caused by:
+**This issue can be caused by:**

 - The selected language is not supported for execution
 - The execution server is down

-To resolve this issue:
+**To resolve this issue:**

-1. Check the list of [supported execution languages](<[#supported-execution-languages](https://github.com/engineer-man/piston?tab=readme-ov-file#supported-languages)>)
+- Check the list of [supported execution languages](<[#supported-execution-languages](https://github.com/engineer-man/piston?tab=readme-ov-file#supported-languages)>)
-2. Wait for the [execution server](https://github.com/engineer-man/piston) to come back online
+- Wait for the [execution server](https://github.com/engineer-man/piston) to come back online

 ### Error Parsing Markdown

-This issue can be caused by:
+**This issue can be caused by:**

 - Incorrect markdown syntax
 - Incorrect markdown commands

-To resolve this issue:
+**To resolve this issue:**

 1. Switch to `source` mode in the Notepad
 2. Correct the markdown syntax or commands
-3. Switch back to `rich text` mode to view the changes
+3. Switch back to `rich text` mode to see if the error disappears

 ### Please Check the Information and Try Again

-This issue can be caused by:
+**This issue can be caused by:**

 - Not filling in the required fields
 - Fields containing incorrect information
   - Name must not be empty and must not exceed 64 characters
   - Room ID must be in `XXXX-XXXX` format where `X` is an alphanumeric character

-To resolve this issue:
+**To resolve this issue:**

-1. Check the information entered in the fields
+- Check the information entered in the fields
-2. Correct any errors
+- Correct any errors

 ### Failed to Import Settings.
 Please Check the File Format

-This issue can be caused by:
+**This issue can be caused by:**

 - Trying to import settings from an unsupported file format
 - Settings file is not a valid JSON file or is corrupted

-To resolve this issue:
+**To resolve this issue:**

-1. Check the file format and ensure it is a valid JSON file
+- Check the file format and ensure it is a valid JSON file

 ### Parsing of the Following Markdown Structure Failed

-This issue can be caused by:
+**This issue can be caused by:**

 - Incorrect markdown syntax
 - Incorrect markdown commands

-To resolve this issue:
+**To resolve this issue:**

 1. Switch to `source` mode in the Notepad
 2. Correct the markdown syntax or commands
-3. Switch back to `rich text` mode to view the changes
+3. Switch back to `rich text` mode to see if the error disappears

-### Error Setting Audio Output

 ### Please grant [media-device] permissions to see available devices

+**This issue can be caused by:**

+- Browser permissions are not granted

+**To resolve this issue:**

+- Grant the browser permissions to access media devices (camera, microphone, audio)

 ### Error toggling [media-device]

+**This issue can be caused by:**

+- Media device is invalid
+- Browser permissions are not granted

+**To resolve this issue:**

+- Grant the browser permissions to access media devices (camera, microphone, audio)
+- Leave the room and refresh the page then rejoin the room
+- Reopen the browser and recreate the room

+### Error Setting Audio Output

+**This issue can be caused by:**

+- Audio device is invalid

+**To resolve this issue:**

+- Leave the room and refresh the page then rejoin the room
+- Reopen the browser and recreate the room
+- Change to other audio devices

 ### No active media stream

+**This issue can be caused by:**

+- Disconnected from the server

+**To resolve this issue:**

+- Leave the room and refresh the page then rejoin the room
+- Reopen the browser and recreate the room

 ### No audio track found

+**This issue can be caused by:**

+- Disconnected from the server

+**To resolve this issue:**

+- Leave the room and refresh the page then rejoin the room
+- Reopen the browser and recreate the room

 ### Performance Tips